datascopeanalytics/puppet-nltk/README.md

 This puppet module provides the
-[nltk python package](http://nltk.org/) and also makes it easy to download various corpi using the [nltk.downloader](http://nltk.org/data.html) utility.
+[nltk python package](http://nltk.org/) and also makes it easy to download various corpora using the [nltk.downloader](http://nltk.org/data.html) utility.
 It presently requires the use of the `pip` provider for installing the package.
 On a Debian/Ubuntu system, this might look something like this: